Jack Cade's Rebellion: Cade's fall

-After the battle on London Bridge, Archbishop John Kemp (Lord Chancellor) persuaded Cade to call off his followers by issuing official pardons, and promising to fulfil the rebel's demands.
+After the battle on London Bridge, Archbishop John Kemp (Lord Chancellor) persuaded Cade to call off his followers by issuing official pardons, and promising to fulfil the rebels' demands.
 Although King Henry VI had issued pardons to Cade and his followers, a proclamation written by the King shortly after the rebellion voided all previously issued pardons.
 The document was entitled "Writ and Proclamation by the King for the Taking of Cade".
 In the document the King claimed that he revoked the previous pardons because they had not been created or approved by the Parliament.
 In the proclamation Cade was charged with deceiving the people of England to assemble with him in his rebellion and stated that none of the King's subjects should join Cade or help him in any way.
-A reward of 1000 marks was promised to whoever could capture and deliver Jack Cade to the king, dead or alive.
+A reward of 1,000 marks was promised to whoever could capture and deliver Jack Cade to the king, dead or alive.

 Cade fled towards Lewes but on 12 July, in a garden in which he had taken shelter, was overtaken by Alexander Iden (eventual second husband of the murdered William Cromer's widow Elizabeth Fiennes, and a future High Sheriff of Kent).
-In the skirmish, Cade was wounded and died of his wounds before reaching London for trial.
+In the skirmish, Cade was fatally wounded and died before reaching London for trial.
 As a warning to others, Cade's body underwent a mock trial and was beheaded at Newgate.
 Cade's body was dragged through the streets of London before being quartered.
 His limbs were sent throughout Kent to various cities and locations that were believed to have been strong supporters of the rebel uprising.